On the exact and $\varepsilon$-strong simulation of (jump) diffusions: Exact Simulation of Diffusions

-As discussed in Section \ref{s:introduction}, we can view exact algorithms as a class of rejection samplers operating on diffusion path space.
-In this section we begin by introducing rejection sampling and outline an (idealised) rejection sampler for simulating entire diffusion sample paths.
-However, for computational reasons, this idealised rejection sampler can't be implemented so we instead, with the aid of new results and algorithmic step reordering, address this issue and construct a rejection sampler for simulating sample path skeletons which only requires finite computation (a \textit{retrospective rejection sampler}).
-We present two algorithmic interpretations of this retrospective rejection sampler.
-In Section \ref{s:buea} we present the \textit{Bounded} and \textit{Unbounded Exact Algorithms}, which are methodological extensions of existing exact algorithms \cite{MCAP:BPR08,OR:GS12}.
-Finally, in Section \ref{s:auea} we introduce the novel \textit{Adaptive Unbounded Exact Algorithm}.\\ \\ \textit{Rejection sampling} \cite{BK:MCSM} is a standard Monte Carlo method in which we can sample from some (inaccessible) distribution $\pi$, provided there exists an accessible distribution $g$ with respect to which $\pi$ is absolutely continuous with bounded Radon-Nikod{\'y}m derivative.
-In particular, if we can find a bound $M$ such that $\sup_x \frac{\ud \pi}{\ud g} \leq M < \infty$, then drawing $X\sim g$ and accepting ($I=1$) the draw with probability ${{P}}_g(X):=\frac{1}{M}\frac{\ud \pi}{\ud g}(X)\in[0,1]$ then $(X|I=1)\sim \pi$.\\ \\ An (idealised) rejection sampler to draw entire sample paths from $\mathbbm{Q}^x$ (our target measure, induced by (\ref{eq:diffusion})) can be analogously constructed using proposal sample paths simulated from Wiener measure $\mathbbm{W}^x$ (which is the natural equivalent measure as (\ref{eq:diffusion}) has unit volatility) which are accepted with probability ${{P}}_{\mathbbm{W}^x}(X)$ (which is proportional to the Radon-Nikod{\'y}m derivative of $\mathbbm{Q}^x$ with respect to $\mathbbm{W}^x$ as given in (\ref{eq:rnd}), noting that $A(x)$ is simply a constant).
+As discussed in Section~\ref{sintroduction}, exact algorithms are a class of rejection samplers operating on diffusion path space.
+In this section, we begin by reviewing rejection sampling and outline an (idealised) rejection sampler originally proposed in \cite{AAPBR05} for simulating entire diffusion sample paths.
+However, for computational reasons this idealised rejection sampler can't be implemented so instead, with the aid of new results and algorithmic step reordering, we address this issue and construct a rejection sampler for simulating sample path skeletons which only requires finite computation.
+A number of existing exact algorithms exist based on this approach \cite{AAPBR05,BBPR06,MCAPBPR08}, however, in this paper we present two novel algorithmic interpretations of this rejection sampler.
+In Section~\ref{sbuea}, we present the Unbounded Exact Algorithm (UEA), which is a methodological extension of existing exact algorithms \cite{MCAPBPR08}, requiring less of the proposed sample path to be simulated in order to evaluate acceptance or rejection.
+Finally, in Section~\ref{sauea} we introduce the novel Adaptive Unbounded Exact Algorithm (AUEA), which as noted in the \hyperref[sintroduction]{Introduction}, is well suited to problems in which further simulation of a proposed sample path \textit{after} it has been accepted is required.